MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 [!INCLUDE[production-ready-preview-dynamics365](includes/production-ready-preview-dynamics365.md)]

-This article explains how to use chat with Copilot to get answers about your company data and assistance with tasks and subject matters related to Business Central.​
+This article explains how to chat with Copilot to get answers about your company data and assistance with tasks and subject matters related to Business Central.​

 ## About chat with Copilot

-Chat with Copilot is an AI-powered tool that answers questions and finds business data related to Business Central.
-By expressing what you're looking for in natural language, you can use the chat with Copilot feature to:
+Microsoft Copilot is the AI-powered assistant that helps spark creativity, boost productivity, and eliminate tedious tasks.
+You can chat with Copilot in Business Central to answer questions and find business data by expressing what you're looking for in natural language.
+You can use chat to:

 - Find business data for the company you're working with in Business Central.
 Use chat to look up (and open) data about entities/records related to business processes, such as customers, vendors, sales orders, and items, and more.
 For example, ask Copilot: "Show me the latest sales order for Adatum." or "How many sales invoices have been posted this year."
 - Explain a concept or get guidance on how to accomplish a task.
 For example, ask "Help me understand dimensions" or "How to I post a sales order".